Brescar/File-Sharing-Client-Server-App-with-Sockets/README.md

 - **Monitored host directory with notifications:** - NOT implemented
   - Each client will have an exposed host directory that will be monitored.
-  - When adding a new file to this directory, the client will be notified by means of the server of the addition of the file.
+  - When adding a new file to this directory, the client will notify the rest of the clients by means of the server of the addition of the file.
   - When deleting a file from this directory, the client will similarly notify the other clients through the server.

 ## Usage